 If you prefer to leave the plan at home and take your travels one day at a time, this breed is the way to go.
 They enjoy many different kinds of sporting activities and are no stranger to a good hike or a cross-country bike trek.
 These quick and attentive “doggos” will be less hassle and will fit right into your travel plans.

 Related Read: Flying your dog on cargo

-So there you have it!
+So there you have it, the best dogs for travel!
 Traveling with “man’s best friend” is not as impossible as it seems after all!
 Picking the right furry travel buddy is all about knowing the strengths and weaknesses of each breed.
 Small breeds like the Dachshund make for great, portable travel companions.
 Medium-sized dogs like the athletic Portuguese water dog are a great fit for water lovers.
 Bigger dogs like the Brittany, Labrador Retriever, or the Sheepadoodle make great travel buddies too!
 Even though they’re not as portable, they are still fun to be around and a great addition to any vacation.

 When it comes to taking your pet on vacation, you have to make sure that you’re taking care of your furry friends.
 Make sure they have enough food and water and that you stop for breaks regularly.
 Consider training your dog on the bare essentials before traveling.
 It is also important to make sure your dog’s safety before going on vacation.
 In order to reduce the risk of losing your pet in new territories, you can secure your pet with a dog GPS tracker with which you can track every step of your pet in real-time on your phone.
 Cover all the bases before you set on your great adventure.
 Whatever the breed, make sure to shower them with love and affection and happy travels!